JOHN WHITFORD

 All couples have different requests for their wedding and hence expectations of their celebrant.
 The celebrant is central to the success of the wedding day.

-At this stage a booking fee (deposit) is necessary to secure the booking times and services of the celebrant.
+When an arrangement is agreed upon a booking fee(deposit) is necessary to secure the booking times and services of the celebrant.
 This agreement can include who will bring the table and chairs for the signing and/or the PA system.
 The balance is usually paid 2 weeks prior to wedding day or at the rehearsal.

 Ceremony Structure.